Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/experiment-progress-bar.md

 When using either the sequential confidence intervals, or Bayesian methodology, the above still applies.
 But with both of these there is another option: both of these methods[^1] are always-valid and hence you can confidently stop an experiment any time.

 Whenever we detect that a primary metric of one of the variants is statistically significant (the confidence/credible interval does not contain 0%), we mark the experiment is **early stopping eligible\*** and hence **ready for review**.
 Of course, you might still want to run the experiment for longer, e.g. to obtain more data on secondary metrics.
-In the following example, the precision target is set to 2%, which has not been reached yet, but the experiment is still eligible for early stopping as we see a statistically significant lift and are using sequential analysis
+In the following example, the precision target is set to 2%, which has not been reached yet, but the experiment is still eligible for early stopping as we see a statistically significant lift and are using sequential analysis:

 ![Progress bar popover](../../../static/img/interpreting-experiments/progress-bar-early-stopping.png)